Xunnamius/black-flag/README.md

 ./cli.js remote show origin
 # This works after transpiling our .ts files to .js with babel...
 node ./cli.js -- remote show origin
-# ... and then publishing it and ran something like: npm i -g my-cli-project
+# ... and then publishing it and running: npm i -g @black-flag/demo
 myctl remote show origin
 # Or, if we were using a runtime that supported TypeScript natively
 deno ./cli.ts -- remote show origin